 Start at the restaurant "Drachenwand" and reach the Thekla chapel after about 15 minutes.
-Walk over the wooden bridge, turn immediately to the right and follow the signs to the Drachenwand (dragonwall).
-When reached the grade follow it straight to the cross on the summit.
+Walk over the wooden bridge, turn immediately to the right and follow the signs to the Drachenwand - path no. 12a (dragonwall).
+When you've reached the grade, follow it straight to the cross on the summit.
 Use the same way back.

-The mountain tour to mount Drachenwand (Hirschsteig) leads into exposed, high alpine terrain.
+The mountain tour to the Drachenwand leads into exposed, high alpine terrain.
 It is an alpine climb (not a hiking trail!) of the highest level of difficulty.
-Sure-footedness, a good head for heights, safe movement in exposed terrain, conquering ladders, appropriate shape, alpine equipment and alpine experience are a MUST!
-Take special care when descending!
+Surefootedness, a head for heights, safe movement in exposed terrain, climbing ladders, appropriate physical condition, alpine equipment and alpine experience are a MUST!
+Be careful when descending!

-Please only climb the Hirschsteig if the weather is appropriate.
-Be sure to pay attention to the weather forecast and exercise extreme caution when wet.
-Return to the valley immediately at the slightest sign of a storm.
-Get on the climb at least 5 hours before sunset and allow at least 4 hours for the tour.
-Children under 14 years or without alpine experience may conquer a simpler mountain.
+Please only get on the trail if the weather is good.
+Be sure to check the weather forecast and exercise extreme caution when it's wet.
+Turn back immediately at the slightest sign of a storm.
+Get on the trail no later than 5 hours before sunset and estimate at least 4 hours for the tour.

-Unfortunately, climbers die on the Hirschsteig on the Drachenwand every year.
-The main reason is self-overestimation or poor shape, followed by inadequate equipment and a lack of alpine experience, as well as fear of heights.
+Unfortunately, climbers die every year on the Hirschsteig on the Drachenwand.
+The main reason is overconfidence or a lack of fitness, followed by inadequate equipment and a lack of alpine experience, as well as the onset of a fear of heights.

 PLEASE - if you have no experience with such mountains - choose another destination.
-You will only be back healthy and unharmed from the tour to mount Drachenwand when you have climbed and descended safely.
-Let us spare our operational organizations, especially our great volunteer members of the Mondseeland mountain rescue service, from these stressful operations.
+You are only back healthy and unharmed from the Drachenwand when you have safely climbed up and down again.

 - Parking space: 40